pnp/pnpassessment/docs/workflow/report-details.md

 Column name | Description
 ------------|------------
-Web | The fully qualified URL of the web hosting the workflow Workflow definition name | Definition name of the workflow Workflow Definition ID | ID of the workflow definition Scope | Workflow scope, will be List or Site Subscriptions | Does this workflow have a subscription?
+Web URL | The fully qualified URL of the web hosting the workflow Workflow definition name | Definition name of the workflow Workflow definition ID | ID of the workflow definition Scope | Workflow scope, will be List or Site Subscriptions | Does this workflow have a subscription?
 Subscription name | Name of the workflow subscription